rfuzzo/MorrowindPlusPlus/setup/tools.md

 Bloodmoon.esm
 ```

+{% hint style="info" %}
-> ℹ️ You can hide unnecessary information in Mod Organizer 2 by right clicking on the headers above the installed mods, and unchecking the tabs you don't want to see.
+You can hide unnecessary information in Mod Organizer 2 by right clicking on the headers above the installed mods, and unchecking the tabs you don't want to see.
 I suggest unchecking everything but the **Conflicts**, **Flags**, and **Priority** boxes.
 You can also click on the **X** to the bottom right of the **load order** panel, hiding unnecessary background information seen on the pane below.
+{% endhint %}

 ### Adjusting Morrowind.ini